dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**What you see in yourself is what you see in the world.**
+**Wherever you go, no matter what the weather, always bring your own sunshine.**

-Afghan Proverb
+Anthony J. D'Angelo